 This article is part of our transparency series uncovering what goes into our candles, and how we reached these decisions.
-Read our articles on coconut wax, and how we make our candles here.
+Read our articles on palm wax, and how we make our candles here.
 In this article we take a fragrant dive into the world of natural and synthetic ingredients in perfumery.

 We are often asked if our candles contain only natural essential oils.
 The simple answer is no—we use a combination of natural and synthetically made molecules in our fragrances, which allows us to make fine, sustainable fragrances, with depth, mystery and variety.

 The fragrance industry has been slow to educate consumers about the magic behind the mystery of scent; and in particular when it comes to the differences between natural and synthetic.
 In fact, there’s a general misunderstanding that high quality perfumes are, in most part, natural.
 Chanel No.5 (Ernest Beaux, Chanel 1921), arguably the most famous perfume of all times, is composed from many man-made molecules and would be impossible to make with just naturals oils.
 And as Chandler Burr once noted for the New York Times, the use of synthetics in perfumes has been the case ever since for "every great scent, from Armani to Gaultier to Lauren.”

 Not so natural? — Chanel No. 5 (Image credit)

 This may come as a surprise to you.
 Isn’t natural better, safer, less toxic?
 You’re not alone: we did not expect to use anything but natural when we started Keap, but through a deeper understanding of perfumery, and working with a master perfumer, we have learned that natural is not inherently better, safer, or any less risky than man-made molecules.